levi-ackermn/levi-ackermn/README.md

 And also I have some Jupyter Notebook skills which I used in data science. <br>
 <h3> You can find more info about me is under here :arrow_down: </h3>
 :computer: I’m currently working on cyber security - pure new, linux :computer: <br>
-:grey_question::grey_exclamation: I’m looking for help with finding a mentor on cyber subject :grey_question::grey_exclamation: <br>
+:grey_question::grey_exclamation: I’m looking for a mentor on cyber subject :grey_question::grey_exclamation: <br>
 📫 Contact me: <a href="#"> turan.kilic.bm@gmail.com </a><br>